The Dairy at

 Boiling Springs, SC

-FROM THE FARM PICK-UPS
+FARM PICK-UPS

 Raw Goat Milk is unpasturized, and natually homoginized.